SarahCreager/basic-express-server/README.md

  * supertest

 ## Summary of Problem Domain
-Build basic express server and deploy to Heroku, includes GET and POST routes, middleware, and tests.
+Built basic express server and deployed to Heroku, includes GET route, middleware, and tests.

 ## Links to application deployment